rohitsm/Sit-Upright/README.md

 ```
 brew install mozilla-addon-sdk
 ```

 2. Building the XPI file:

-..* Navigate to the downloaded source on the terminal and type:
+...Navigate to the downloaded source on the terminal and type:
 ```
 cfx xpi
 ```